AstrobioMike/AstrobioMike.github.io/amplicon/16S_and_18S_mixed.md

 bash formatting_pr2_fasta.sh
 ```

 I found cutting off the primers before blasting made it easier to distinguish between 16S and 18S, which makes sense as the primer regions hit both because they are so well conserved.
-So here using [bbduk](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbduk-guide/){:target="_blank"} to trim the primers (see [above](http://localhost:4000/amplicon/dada2_workflow_ex#removing-primers) for more details on the command/options):
+So here using [bbduk](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbduk-guide/){:target="_blank"} to trim the primers:

 ```bash
   # first making a "samples" file with sample names to iterate through